1-800-460-5597 (US & Canada)

 Bachelor's and Certificate Admissions

 Since its inception in 1996, the primary goal of the first online master’s program at Norwich University, the Master of Arts in Diplomacy, has been to help promote career advancement.
-A lot has changed in 18 years - at Norwich University, in higher education and the world.
+A lot has changed in two decades - at Norwich University, in higher education and the world.
 Today’s incoming students and alumni represent a diverse array of industries, occupations, and nations.

 A volatile global financial market, national, regional and international security concerns, and a “flattening” of the world, to borrow a phrase from Pulitzer Prize-winning columnist, Thomas Friedman, all have resulted in increased stakes for activity that extends beyond one’s borders and within.
 Making sense of the political, social, and cultural nuances of the world stage - whether you’re working as a rising executive for a multinational corporation, a diplomat for your country, as a senior officer for a branch of the military, or in any role and in any organization where international activities impact your organization’s effectiveness - is critically important now more than ever.